sydneyblom/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.forEach iterates over a list of data and will return an item and index. .map will return a new array of elements and passes  each element to the callback.

 2. What is the difference between a function and a method?
+Methods are functions that belong to an object.

 3. What is closure?
+It gives you access to an outer functions scope from an inner function.
+Giving it access to it's own shop, outer functions and global variables.

 4. Describe the four rules of the 'this' keyword.
+ -Window/Global Object binding: If in the global scope (no other rules apply the keyword defaults to window) this will be the whole window.
+-Implicit Binding- When an function is called with a dot, the this is the object before the dot -New Binding- Is a constructor function, when the new keyword constructs a new object, this will point to it.
+-Explicit Binding- Using the .call or .apply functions

 5. Why do we need super() in an extended class?
+It will call the parent constructor of a child class and sets all the parent's property on to the child.
 ## Project Set up

 Follow these steps to set up and work on your project: